Scaling for Cyber Season: A Website Monitoring Guide Beyond Black Friday

 Traffic Control: Monitoring User Actions

-The crystal ball of monitoring is in understanding why users do what they do in order to predict what they’re going to do next.
+The crystal ball of performance monitoring is in understanding why users do what they do in order to predict what they’re going to do next.
 You can look at all the lists you like; naughty lists, nice lists, surveys, and demographics, but that still doesn’t give you complete intel.
 For that, you’d need to go inside the minds of your end user…which you can’t do.
 Or can you?

 People are creatures of habit.
 We may not always be conscious of our decisions but we do things out of routine and convention with zero interest in veering off course.
 Online trails of these patterns exist, they have some key data to offer, and you can track them with Real User Monitoring (RUM).
 RUM Reports are a good asset but there’s one thing you should do before gathering real-time user data.